diberry/presentation-github-action/presentation.md

 11. **Artifact sharing:** Build once, deploy everywhere with cross-workflow artifacts

 **Script:**
-"Even if you're an experienced GitHub Actions developer, there are powerful features hiding in plain sight.
-Let me share eleven advanced patterns that will level up your workflows.
-First, reusable workflows - you can call workflows from other repositories, creating a centralized automation library for your entire organization.
-Second, the `.github/actions/` folder creates custom reusable components that work exactly like marketplace actions.
-Third, job outputs enable sophisticated workflow orchestration with intelligent conditional logic.
-Fourth, `$GITHUB_STEP_SUMMARY` creates beautiful Markdown reports that appear prominently in the Actions UI.
-Fifth, matrix strategies can dynamically adapt to runtime data from APIs or databases.
-Now for the performance and security patterns - concurrency controls automatically cancel obsolete runs, saving significant time and money.
-Environment protection rules provide built-in approval gates for production deployments.
-The new `$GITHUB_OUTPUT` syntax prevents security vulnerabilities present in the old set-output commands.
-Caching can reduce your workflow time by 70-90% by avoiding repeated dependency installations.
-Path filters ensure you only run workflows when relevant files change, critical for monorepos.
-And finally, workflow artifacts can be shared across separate workflow runs, enabling powerful build-once-deploy-many patterns.
-These eleven patterns transform GitHub Actions from a simple automation tool into a sophisticated, secure, and efficient orchestration platform."
+"Let me share expert-level patterns that even experienced developers often miss.
+On the left side, we have organizational automation patterns.
+First, GitHub supports org-centralized automation through reusable workflows - create a central library that all teams can consume.
+Second, composite actions in the `.github/actions/` folder let you build custom, reusable components that feel native.
+Third, workflow orchestration using job outputs and dependencies lets you build sophisticated conditional pipelines.
+Fourth, rich markdown reports via `$GITHUB_STEP_SUMMARY` make your results visible without digging through logs.
+Fifth, dynamic matrix strategies can query APIs or databases to adapt execution at runtime.
+Sixth, concurrency controls automatically cancel obsolete runs, saving minutes and money.
+And seventh, environment protection rules provide built-in approval gates for production.
+On the right side are performance optimizations.
+Cache everything to speed up runs dramatically.
+Unload unused Docker images to save resources.
+Share artifacts between workflows to build once and deploy many times.
+And finally, understand the difference between workflows in `.github/workflows/` and reusable actions in `.github/actions/` - they serve different purposes.
+These patterns separate basic automation from enterprise-grade orchestration."

 **Time: 5 minutes**